Some posts contain compensated links. Please read this disclaimer for more info.

 The bus journey typically lasts 2.5 hours (about 207 kilometers), and the ticket costs €25.
 Approximately 127 buses are running every week on this route, and KTEL Achaias offer the services.

-The route Rome-Bari-Patras-Athens is probably the most popular one when it comes to train-ferry-bust travel, which ends up taking about 23 hours (without counting lay-off times), and the fee can range from about €105 to €160.
-The airplane still looks like the most comfortable, convenient, and cheap way to connect both capitals.
+The route Rome-Bari-Patras-Athens is probably the most popular for train-ferry-bus travel, which ends up taking about 23 hours (without counting lay-off times), and the fee can range from about €105 to €160.
+Although you can easily get from Italy to Greece by ferry, it’s the many Italy to Greece flights that still look like the most comfortable, convenient, and cheap way to travel from Rome to Athens.

-The shortest route, instead, is Rome-Bari-Igoumenitsa-Athens, and although the time on the ferry shortens from 16.5 to 13 hours, the ticket price is also €55, so there are not much savings choosing this route.
+Instead, the shortest route is Rome-Bari-Igoumenitsa-Athens, and although the time on the ferry shortens from 16.5 to 13 hours, the ticket price is also €55, so there are not much savings choosing this route.
 The road trip from Igoumenitsa to Athens takes up to 7 hours and the ticket costs €60.
 The total fee ranges between €145 to €190.

 Driving From Rome To Athens